Code-Institute-Submissions/CottonBox/README.md

 - Given that I am a mandarin speaking customer, when I go to the website and I select the flag that represents my language from the dropdown menu, the language of the website will change to the selected language.

 - The wireframes for this can be found [here](https://github.com/RoyMagnussen/CottonBox/blob/master/wireframes/wireframes.pdf).

+4. As a **new/existing customer**, I would like to go to the ‘Contact Us’ page and fill out the form, so that I am able to send a message to the company about general questions or problems that I am having.

+- **Acceptance Criteria**

+- Given that I am an existing customer, when I go to the ‘Contact Us’ page, the website will present a form where I am able to write what I would like to discuss.
+When I click the send button, a message appears saying “Thank you for contacting us!
+We will reply to you soon”.

+- The wireframes for this can be found [here](https://github.com/RoyMagnussen/CottonBox/blob/master/wireframes/wireframes.pdf).